 - How long you have been employed with the employer

 - Details of what duties you do that relate to the Building and Construction Industry

 For self-employed workers, you can supply a copy of an invoice from your company detailing work undertaken for a client.

-For participants that are Unemployed Eligible Workers, evidence of unemployment for a period of not more than 6 months (for example, separation certificate from previous employer; final pay advice with dates).
+For participants that are Unemployed Eligible Workers, evidence of unemployment for a period of not more than 4 years (for example, separation certificate from previous employer; final pay advice with dates, QLeave statement).